Which companies offer the cheapest non-owner car insurance in Massachusetts?

 Safety Insurance

-Safety Insurance is another great option for non-owner car insurance in Massachusetts, with average rates of $179 per year.
-It has an AM Best rating of A and a low NAIC complaint ratio of 0.31.
+Safety Insurance is also a great choice for non-owner car insurance in Massachusetts, offering coverage at an average annual rate of $179.
+It has earned an AM Best rating of A and maintains a low NAIC complaint ratio of 0.31.

 Farmers

-Our third choice is Farmers, with an average rate of $273.
-It has an NAIC complaint ratio of 0.8 and an AM Best rating of A.
+Our third recommendation is Farmers, with average rates of $273.
+It has an NAIC complaint ratio of 0.8 and holds an AM Best rating of A.

 PEOPLE ASK: